Extra-Nuclear/TheGameOfJoe/README.md

 ### Why Is This?

-Crazy enough, the guy from JoeClicker is in its
+Crazy enough, the guy from JoeClicker is in it

 ### How Can I Download This WONDERFULL Game?